Skip to main content

 According to Law 88-108 on the Chartered Accountancy Profession, the Control Committee is responsible for the establishment of a quality assurance (QA) review system.
 The Control Committee, while formally independent from the Ordre des Experts Comptables de Tunisie (OECT), is fully funded by the OECT, 50% of the Control Committee is comprised with OECT members, it is supported administratively by the OECT Secretariat, and review team members are drawn from the profession.

-OECT reports that the QA review system operating in the jurisdiction is in line with the requirements of SMO 1.
+The OECT reports that ISQM 1 and 2 are integrated into the QA review system and that the QA review system operating in the jurisdiction is in line with the requirements of SMO 1.

 Current Status: Adopted

-In Tunisia, initial professional development (IPD) requirements are set in law for Professional and Chartered Accountants with universities delivering the required professional accountancy programs and the professional accountancy organizations (PAOs) in the jurisdiction implementing additional IPD requirements such as practical experience.
+In Tunisia, initial professional development (IPD) requirements for Professional and Chartered Accountants are set in law.
+Universities deliver the academic component of the professional accountancy programs, while the professional accountancy organizations (PAOs) implement additional requirements such as practical experience and continuing professional development (CPD).

-In accordance with Law 88-108, the Ordre des Experts Comptables de Tunisie (OECT) is responsible for Chartered Accountants, while the Compagnie des Comptables (CCT) is responsible for Professional Accountants.
-The requirements set by each institute are subject to final approval and oversight by the Ministry of Finance and membership in one of the institutes is mandatory to offer accounting and auditing services in Tunisia.
+Under Law 88-108, the Ordre des Experts Comptables de Tunisie (OECT) oversees Chartered Accountants, while the Compagnie des Comptables (CCT) oversees Professional Accountants.
+Membership in one of these bodies is mandatory for offering accounting and auditing services in Tunisia.
+All standards and requirements set by these bodies are subject to approval by the Ministry of Finance.

-For individuals to qualify as Professional Accountants, candidates must have a bachelor’s degree, and complete a yearlong internship.
-Individuals are then eligible for CCT membership and CCT will issue a license to practice.
+To qualify as a Professional Accountant, candidates must have a bachelor’s degree and complete a one-year internship to obtain CCT membership and licensure.

 Current Status: Partially Adopted

-As of the date of the assessment, the French translation of the 2022 Handbook of the International Code of ethics for Professional Accountants is applicable in the jurisdiction.
+As of the date of this assessment, the French translation of the 2022 IAASB Handbook is applicable in the jurisdiction.

 Current Status: Partially Adopted